QGEP/docs/en/qgep_swmm/SWMM.rst

 The QGEP SWMM plugin allows to:

 * Wasily export network data in the SWMM Input format (\*.inp)
-* Run SWMM directly from QGEP and
+* Run SWMM directly from QGEP
 * Extract and take back the wanted SWMM results into QGEP
-* And visualize them in different ways.
+* Visualize them in different ways.